Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 Vehicle Planned Maintenance Inspection (PMI)) by a Competent Person

-Vehicle safety inspection frequency is usually defined by the operator licensing authority under contractual conditional terms of the vehicle operators licence.
+Vehicle safety inspection frequency is defined by the operator licensing authority under contractual conditional terms of the vehicle operators licence.

 Commercial vehicle Safety inspection procedures are designed to provide professional condition monitoring of vehicle safety and roadworthiness and produce an audit trail of vehicle inspection reports itemising faults.